From Build to Browser

 So I evaluated each option against a simple test: does this address a real threat, or does it just make a scanner happy?

 The internet has plenty of lists telling you to add every security header that exists.
-Here’s what I added and why.
-And what I didn’t.
+What got added, and what didn’t.

 Strict-Transport-Security addresses a real threat.
 Without it, a visitor on public WiFi could have their connection downgraded to HTTP and intercepted.
 The site is already HTTPS-only, so this header just tells browsers to never try HTTP.
-One year, including subdomains.
+One year, including subdomains, with preload to opt into the HSTS preload list that browsers ship hardcoded.
+The cost is real: every current and future subdomain must serve HTTPS or become unreachable.
+Removal from the preload list is out of your hands: it happens in browser release cycles, not in your config.
+Accepted here because this site is HTTPS-only by intent, and Caddy provisions certificates for every subdomain automatically via Let’s Encrypt.

 X-Content-Type-Options: nosniff prevents browsers from guessing content types.
 Without it, a browser might interpret a text file as executable code.
 One value, no configuration, no trade-offs.